 This isn’t about hate

 I’ve always heard from the Microsoft-hate crowd; they’re not new.
-They’re the folks for which Microsoft can do absolutely nothing right.
+They believe Microsoft can do absolutely nothing right.
 Even the most minor glitch is seen as some kind of exposé of Microsoft’s evil intent.

 That’s not me.
 It never has been.
 I’m no Microsoft hater.

 Windows — yes, even Windows 10 — is an awesome operating system.
 It’s an amazing feat of engineering.
 In the last decades, Windows’ ubiquity and usability paved the way for a myriad of things we now take for granted.
-Had Windows not existed, some other solution would likely have done so, but the fact remains Windows happened, and it’s Windows that brought technology to where we are today.
+Had Windows not existed, some other solution would likely have come to be, but the fact remains Windows happened, and it’s Windows that brought technology to where we are today.

 Windows Update as Russian Roulette